 On January 21, 1950, British novelist and journalist Eric Arthur Blair, better known under his pen name George Orwell, passed away.
-The author of the famous dystopian novel Nineteen Eighty-Four and his works are well known for the awareness of social injustice, opposition to totalitarianism, and belief in democratic socialism.
+Best known for the allegorical novella Animal Farm (1945) and the dystopian novel Nineteen Eighty-Four (1949), Orwell’s works focus on the awareness of social injustice, opposition to totalitarianism, and belief in democratic socialism.

 His mother wanted him to have a public school education, but his family could not afford the fees, and he needed to earn a scholarship.
 Ida Blair’s brother Charles Limouzin recommended St Cyprian’s School, Eastbourne, East Sussex.
 The headmaster undertook to help Blair to win the scholarship, and made a private financial arrangement that allowed Blair’s parents to pay only half the normal fees.
 In September 1911 Eric arrived at St Cyprian’s and stayed there for the next five years, returning home only for school holidays.
 Blair hated the school and many years later wrote an essay “Such, Such Were the Joys“, published posthumously, based on his time there.
 At St. Cyprian’s, Blair first met Cyril Connolly, who became a noted writer and, as the editor of Horizon, published many of Orwell’s essays.
 In 1917, Eric moved to Eton, where he was a King’s Scholar from 1917 to 1921.
 Reports of his academic performance at Eton vary: some claim he was a poor student, others deny this.
 It is clear that he was disliked by some of his teachers, who resented what they perceived as disrespect for their authority.
 In any event, during his time at the school Eric made lifetime friendships with a number of future British intellectuals.